akosgarai/shopping-register/README.md

 - Total item price
 - Receipt identifier
 - User identifier
-TODO: add the receipt_url as optional column.
-Make the receipt identifier unique.
+- Receipt URL - fragmant for the image of the receipt.

 ### Items